jabamaus/jaba/README.md

 * Jaba does not try to be a complete cross platform 'API' to underlying build systems.
 It recognises where there is obvious commonality, eg include paths, defines, libs, etc, but where things diverge across systems you can simply drop down and address that system directly, because defining conditional data is very easy.
+* Jaba aims to be lightweight.
+An executable and a bundle of ruby source files.
+Without sacrificing power and fleixibilty.
+* Jaba aims to excel at validation and error reporting.

+FAQ
+Q: Why is Jaba so aggressive with sorting and stripping duplicates?
+A: Because Jaba cares a lot about a clean build, and about deterministic minimum noise generation.

+Q: Why is Jaba library code style not very 'ruby'?
+A: The code is written in a style that is the easiest to step through in an IDE debugger, which is an essential tool in the development process